 - Images are the heaviest component in a website, so even if your audience is local, you can still use SPAI if you'd like to offload the image delivery to our CDN servers.
 This is useful in shared hosting, when usually one has a certain bandwidth limit and the server doesn't have a lot of resources available.

 - SPAI is also the recommended option if your website receives "Properly size images" or similar warnings when testing the site with GTMetrix, PageSpeed Insights or another website speed tester.
 With SPAI you'll serve scaled images whenever possible and this can lead to dramatic gains in some cases.
 For example, if you have a 100x100px placeholder on your website and the image used is 1024x1024 pixels, SPAI will resize it to 100x100 pixels and optimize it.

-- SPAI is also the recommended option if PageSpeed Insights or another website speed tester recommends you to "Defer offscreen images", as it serves the images with a lazy load technology out-of-the-box.
+- SPAI is the recommended option as well if PageSpeed Insights or another website speed tester recommends you to "Defer offscreen images", as it serves the images with a lazy load technology out-of-the-box.
 This means that you'll serve the images only when they are about to be seen by your visitor.
 Good for SEO!